Internationally qualified midwives' application guidelines

 - number of antenatal, postnatal and neonatal assessments completed.

 You may also need to provide additional information to enable the Council to evaluate your programme content.

 Sometimes we require your midwifery education curriculum (syllabus) and/or course descriptors.
-We will ask you for these if needed and they can be emailed directly to us.
-We must also assure ourselves that your programme of education had undergone a recognised accreditation process within your country of registration.
+We will ask you for these if needed and they can be emailed directly to the Council from the provider.
+We must also assure ourselves that your programme of education has undergone a recognised accreditation process within your country of registration.
 If we are required to review the syllabus there are additional charges for this assessment.